 About Troop 72

-Troop 72 is a very active Boy Scout troop on Queen Anne Hill in Seattle, Washington.
-Our high adventure outdoor program, our depth of experienced adult leaders, and the diversity of our membership are all significant parts of our focus on the personal development of our boys.
-Our approach to the eight methods of scouting sets us apart and creates an excellent program for the boys:
+Troop 72 is a very active Scouts BSA troop on Queen Anne Hill in Seattle, Washington.
+Our high adventure outdoor program, our depth of experienced adult leaders, and the diversity of our membership are all significant parts of our focus on the personal development of our scouts.
+Our approach to the eight methods of scouting sets us apart and creates an excellent program for the scouts:

 Ideals: The ideals of Scouting are spelled out in the Scout Oath, Law, Motto, and Slogan.
 The scouts in Troop 72 learn these ideals through experience, leadership and example; not through memorization.

-Outdoor Program: Most of Scouting is designed to take place outdoors, where boys can find real adventure.
+Outdoor Program: Most of Scouting is designed to take place outdoors, where scouts can find real adventure.
 High adventure takes a center point in the Troop 72 program.
-Boys learn to plan, organize and manage their own activities, and their experiences help them to build their own levels over personal responsibility and self-esteem.
+Scouts learn to plan, organize and manage their own activities, and their experiences help them to build their own levels over personal responsibility and self-esteem.

 Advancement: The Scouting program provides a structure for leadership development and personal growth, and a method of recognition for achievement.
 Troop 72 focuses on advancement as a "structure" for exploring new fields and rounding out Scouts' skills, and as an "outcome" of achievement, but not as a "motivation."